-A schematic diagram of this fiber optic receiver is shown in Figure 13.
+A schematic diagram of this fiber optic receiver is shown in Figure 12.
 In the diagram are the receiver circuit functions: photodetector, amplifier, adjustable volume control and miscellaneous electronics.
-Following a signal as it exits from the optical fiber, in the form of light: The signal is input to the NPN phototransistor ($\mathbf{D1}$), which converts the light photons to a current.
-The phototransistor current flows through the potentiometer ($\mathbf{R2}$) which produces a voltage - with the voltage amplitude dependent upon the position of the potentiometer and the amount of light exiting from the fiber.
-The voltage across the potentiometer is AC-coupled through $\mathbf{C1}$ into an amplifier ($\mathbf{U1}$) which increases the AC voltage portion of the input signal.
-The output of the amplifier is AC-coupled to an 8 ohm speaker which converts the electrical signal to acoustic waves capable of being heard by our ears.
-On this printed wiring board is also a 9-volt battery holder ($\mathbf{H1}$) for supporting the battery which provides circuit power and an indicator LED ($\mathbf{D1}$) to monitor operation.
+Following a signal as it exits from the optical fiber, in the form of light: The signal is input to the NPN phototransistor (IF-D92) which converts the light photons to a current.
+The phototransistor current flows through the potentiometer (R2) which produces a voltage - with the voltage amplitude dependent upon the position of the potentiometer and the amount of light exiting from the fiber.
+The voltage across the potentiometer is AC-coupled through C1 into an amplifier (U1) which increases the AC voltage portion of the input signal.
+The output of the amplifier is AC-coupled to an 8-ohm speaker which converts the electrical signal to acoustic waves capable of being heard by our ears.
+The printed wiring board also contains an 8-volt regulator which conditions the input voltage, and an indicator LED (D1) to monitor operation.